ComSecNinja/manikyr/README.md

 # manikyr
-Automate batch thumbnailing in picshur.
+Automate batch thumbnailing in filesystems.
+Any root directory currently watched should **not** be removed or renamed.

 Here's an ugly and **obsolete** graph of the functionality: